 It is worthwhile looking at what is meant here by being a part of a community of believers.
 I am not referring to simply attending a local church and participating in some of its activities.
 That is not bad, but it is not enough.

-We are called on to be more than a loose collection of individuals who gather weekly.
+We are called to be more than a loose collection of individuals who gather weekly.
 In John 17:20-21 we find Jesus praying for those who would believe because of the message of his apostles; that’s us.
-And in this prayer, he says “I pray also for those who will believe in me through their message, that all of them may be one, Father, just as you are in me and I am in you.”
+And in this prayer, he said, “I pray also for those who will believe in me through their message, that all of them may be one, Father, just as you are in me and I am in you.”
 His prayer is that we may be united as believers.
 That we might be one.
-In similar fashion to the unity enjoyed within the Trinity.
+In a similar fashion to the unity enjoyed within the Trinity.

 We might identify a number of things Jesus came to do, especially redemption and reconciliation.
 But among them was the establishment of a new covenant people.
 Jesus’ prayer, and expectation, for his people is that we be one.
 And that is not compatible with walking alone.
 We are to walk together.